 Unlike many rewards credit cards, the Chase Freedom Unlimited® card has no annual fee, so you don’t have to worry about hitting certain numbers to offset the cost of having the card.

-However, the Chase Freedom Unlimited® card does have a 3% foreign transaction fee, which could add to your costs if you travel internationally.
+However, the Chase Freedom Unlimited® card does have a foreign transaction fee of 3% of each transaction in U.S. dollars, which could add to your costs if you travel internationally.

 Other fees to keep in mind include:

-- Purchase APR: Depending on your creditworthiness, you might qualify for an APR between 16.99% and 25.74%.
+- Purchase APR: Depending on your creditworthiness, you might qualify for an variable APR between 16.49% - 25.24%.

 - Transactions fees: